kklumpp13/udacity-restaurant-1/README.md

 * Alt text was added to the images
 * Text was set to be at least 16px
 * Missing labels were added to both `<select>` elements
-* Link buttons expanded to 100%
+* Link buttons expanded to 100% to increase touch target
-* Hover - `text-decoration` is removed on hover
+* `text-decoration` is set to `none` on hover
 * A custom focus style was added to ensure consistency across browsers
+* `em` used for media query to improve experience when text is resized
+* Let keyboard user 'click' on map markers
+* Text resizing up to 200%
+* Can use a keyboard to do everything a mouse can
+* skip link added

 ### To Do
-* test on screen reaader
-* keyboard
-* focus styles - box shadow selects
-* hover styles
-* test rotor
-* test heading levels
-* semantic html tags
-* regions
-* fix map on detail view
-* update SW
-* text resizing
-* skip link
-* map doesn't work with keyboard
-* test safari and ff
-* spacing needs to be consistent between rules
-* map focus styles
+* Choose an accessible color palette that isn't as painful to look at